 - Bankruptcy of business

-Now that we know that a defective part or product has too much of impact, let’s understand how Poka Yoke can help on those matters specially in the production line.
+Now that we know that a defective part or product has too much impact, let’s understand how Poka-Yoke can help on those matters especially in the production line.

 - Reduce part rejection